eger-geger/Selenium.HtmlElements.Net/README.md

 * how it's members get initialized;
 * how underlying web elements are located.

 Default page factory implementation wraps raw web elements located in browser into proxy loading elements on demand and hanling _StaleElementReferenceExcetion_ by reloading the underlying element.
+It is possible to change how proxy is being created (by implementing IProxyFactory interface) and how elements are being loaded (by implementing ILoaderFactory interface).
+Also you can change the way how new page objects are being created (by overriding _CreatePageObjectInstance_ default factory method) and how page object members are being initialized (by overriding _CreateMemberInstance_ default factory method).

 Please refer to API reference for more details.